-We have audited the annual financial statements of SNIM, which comprise a statement of financial position as at December 31, 2022, as well as the income statement, statement of change in equity and cash flow statement for the year ended December 31, 2022 and the notes to the annual financial statements, including a summary of significant accounting policies (together the "Annual Financial Statements").
+We have audited the annual financial statements of SNIM, which comprise a statement of financial position as at December 31, 2023, as well as the income statement, statement of change in equity and cash flow statement for year ended December 31, 2023 and notes to the annual financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2022, and its financial performance and cash flows for the year then ended, in accordance with International Financial Reporting Standards as adopted by the EU.
+In our opinion, the accompanying annual financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2023, and its financial performance and cash flows for the year then ended, in accordance with International Financial Reporting Standards as adopted by the EU.